Makati Intra-city Subway: Fares and ticketing

-The upcoming line will use a distance-based fare structure and will be charged 20% to 25% higher than the fares of LRT Line 1 and MRT Line 3.
-A 25 percent premium will bring the subway's rate to about ₱38 (69 U.S. cents) for 10 stops.
+The upcoming line was to use a distance-based fare structure and would have charged 20% to 25% higher than the fares of LRT Line 1 and MRT Line 3.
+A 25 percent premium would have brought the subway's rate to about ₱38 (69 U.S. cents) for 10 stops.

 Infrastructure

 Station layout

-All stations will have a standard layout, with a concourse level and a platform level.
-The stations are designed to be barrier-free.
-All stations will have island platforms with full-height platform screen doors.
+All stations would have had a standard layout, with a concourse level and a platform level.
+The stations were designed to be barrier-free.
+All stations would have had island platforms with full-height platform screen doors.

 Rolling stock

-The line will operate electric multiple units in a 6-car configuration, with a headway of three minutes.
+The line was to operate electric multiple units in a 6-car configuration, with a headway of three minutes.